Real moduli space of stable rational curves revised: Computing -invariants of the operads , and

 \subsection{{Convention on shifts in Koszul duality for operads}}

 We deal a lot with Koszul duality for operads and would like to fix certain conventions.
+First, we deal with cohomological degree convention of complexes, meaning that our differentials increases the (co)homological degree.
 Let $\calP$ be an algebraic operad.
-We say that a structure of an algebra over a homologically shifted ($k$-suspended) operad $\calP\{k\}$ on a chain complex $V^{\udot}$ is in one-to-one correspondence with the structure of a $\calP$-algebra on a shifted complex $V^{\udot}[k]$.
-In particular, the homological shift (also called the suspention) increases the homological degree of the space of $n$-ary operations $\calP(n)$ by $(n-1)$ and multiplies with a sign representation $\Sgn_n$:
+We say that a structure of an algebra over a homologically shifted ($k$-suspended) operad $\s^k\calP$ on a chain complex $V^{\udot}$ is in one-to-one correspondence with the structure of a $\calP$-algebra on a shifted complex $V^{\udot}[k]$.
+In particular, the cohomological shift (also called the suspension) increases the homological degree of the space of $n$-ary operations $\calP(n)$ by $(n-1)$ and multiplies with a sign representation $\Sgn_n$:

-Following the same ideology the homological shift of a cooperad shifts the degrees of cogenerators in the other direction.
-In particular, the cooperad $\Com^{\dual}\{k\}$ is cogenerated by a single element of degree $-k$ which is skew-symmetric for $k$ odd.
+Following the same ideology the cohomological shift (desuspension) of a cooperad shifts the degrees of cogenerators in the other direction.
+In particular, the cooperad $s^{-k}\Com^{\dual}$ is cogenerated by a single element of degree $-k$ which is skew-symmetric for $k$ odd.

-In order to preserve the standard conventions suggested by~\cite{Ginz_Kapranov} that predict the Koszul duality between $\Com$ and $\Lie$ operads we pose the following conventions: \\ Let $\calP$ be an augmented algebraic operad, $\calP^{\dual}$ be the corresponding coaugmented cooperad and $\bar \calP^{\dual}$ the coaugmentation coideal.
-Then as a chain complex the cobar construction $\Omega(\calP^{\dual})$ is isomorphic to the homological shift of the free operad generated by the shifted symmetric collection $\bar \calP^{\dual}[-1]:=\cup \bar \calP^{\dual}(n)[-1]$:
+In order to preserve the standard conventions suggested by~\cite{Ginz_Kapranov} that predict the Koszul duality between $\Com$ and $\Lie$ operads we pose the following: \begin{convention} Let $\calP$ be an augmented algebraic operad, $\calP^{\dual}$ be the corresponding coaugmented cooperad and $\bar \calP^{\dual}$ the coaugmentation coideal.
+Then as a chain complex the cobar construction $\Omega(\calP^{\dual})$ is isomorphic to the homological shift of the free operad generated by the shifted symmetric collection:

 Respectively, we use the following degree conventions for the bar-construction: